bartolli/syncberry/README.md

-## SyncBerry
+### SyncBerry

 SyncBerry is a two-way calendar synchronization script designed specifically for macOS users.
 Crafted in AppleScript, it serves as a bridge between two distinct Apple Calendars, ensuring both are always up-to-date.
 Leveraging Python and the python-dateutil library, SyncBerry provides accurate handling of recurring events through RRULE parsing.

+The script designates one calendar as the 'source' and the other as the 'destination,' reversing these roles for bi-directional synchronization.
+Before duplicating events, it removes prior script-generated entries by scanning the 'location' field for a unique ParentID.
+This ensures source integrity while enabling precise synchronization.
+Roles are then reversed to complete the two-way sync.

-## Features
+### Features
 - Two-way synchronization between Apple Calendars
 - Support for both single and recurring events
 - Python-assisted RRULE parsing for nuanced recurrence patterns
 - Customizable time window for synchronization

-## How it works
-The SyncBerry script designates one calendar as the 'source' and the other as the 'destination,' reversing these roles for bi-directional synchronization.
-Before duplicating events, it removes prior script-generated entries by scanning the 'location' field for a unique ParentID.
-This ensures source integrity while enabling precise synchronization.
-Roles are then reversed to complete the two-way sync.

-## Installation

-### Prerequisites
+### Installation
-Before you embark on the SyncBerry journey, arm yourself with:
+Make sure you are equipped with the following:

 - macOS Catalina or later
 - Python 3.x
-- AppleScript
+- AppleScript :-)
 - JSON Helper (AppleScript Library)

 ### Step-by-Step Guide